marulkan/cesnet-hive/README.markdown

 Database hostname for *mysql*, *postgresql*, and *oracle*'.
 Default: 'localhost'.

-It can be overriden by *javax.jdo.option.ConnectionURL* property.
+It can be overridden by *javax.jdo.option.ConnectionURL* property.

 ####`db_name`

 Database name for *mysql* and *postgresql*.
 Default: 'metastore'.

 For *oracle* 'xe' schema is used.
-Can be overriden by *javax.jdo.option.ConnectionURL* property.
+Can be overridden by *javax.jdo.option.ConnectionURL* property.

 ####`db_user`